Chapter 1. About Red Hat Update Infrastructure 4

 ssl-access.log----

-The NGINX configuration is handled through the /etc/nginx/conf.d/ssl.conf file during the CDS installation.
+The NGINX configuration is handled through the /etc/nginx/conf.d/ssl.conf file, which is created during the CDS installation.

 1.2.3.
 HAProxy load-balancer

-If more than one CDS is used, a load-balancing solution must be in place to spread client HTTPS requests across all servers.
-RHUI ships with HAProxy, but it is up to you to choose what load-balancing solution (for example, the one from the cloud provider) to use during the installation.
+A load-balancing solution must be in place to spread client HTTPS requests across all CDS servers.
+RHUI uses HAProxy by default, but it is up to you to choose what load-balancing solution (for example, the one from the cloud provider) to use during the installation.
 If HAProxy is used, you must also decide how many nodes to bring in.

 Note

-If you use an existing load-balancer, ensure port 443 is configured in the load-balancer for the cds-lb-hostname forwarded to the pool and that all CDSs in the cluster are in the load-balancer’s pool.
+If you use an existing load-balancer, ensure port 443 is configured in the load-balancer and that all CDSs in the cluster are in the load-balancer’s pool.

 The exact configuration depends on the particular load-balancer software you use.
 See the following configuration, taken from a typical HAProxy setup, to understand how you should configure your load-balancer: